Language Placement Testing

 - Students who have taken a World Language AP Exam can register for the following courses

 without taking a placement test:

-- AP Score of 4 or 5: register for the first 3000-level language course
+- AP Score of 5: register for the first 3000-level language course

 - AP Score of 1 or 2: please take the WLC Placement Test